Air Canada travelers brace for impact: What to know if your flight is canceled

 Air Canada said it would reach out via email or text to let customers know if their flights are canceled.

-By midday EDT Friday, at least 87 domestic flights and 176 international flights had already been called off for Friday and Saturday, according to aviation analytics company Cirium.
+By late Friday afternoon, Air Canada had called off at least 128 domestic flights and 194 international flights that were scheduled to depart on Friday and Saturday, according to aviation analytics firm Cirium.
+On Thursday, 18 domestic flights and four international flights were canceled.

 Flight attendants are threatening to strike at 1 a.m.
 EDT Saturday if they don't have a new contract by then.
 If the walkout happens, the airline said it would suspend all of its Air Canada and Air Canada Rouge flights, but not the regional Air Canada Express flights operated by Jazz Aviation and PAL Airlines.

-How long the airline's planes will be grounded remains to be seen.
-Air Canada Chief Operating Officer Mark Nasr said the decision to lock out the union members even if it meant halting flights would help facilitate an orderly restart, “which under the best circumstances will take a full week to complete.”
+How long the planes will be grounded remains to be seen.
+Air Canada Chief Operating Officer Mark Nasr has said it could take a week to fully restart operations once a deal has been reached.

-A complete grounding would affect 25,000 Canadians a day who traveled abroad and may become stranded.

 You have options if your flight is canceled